Steve-Fenton/stevefenton.co.uk/src/pages/blog/2017/10/configure-azure-auto-healing-azure-web-sites.md

 ## <del>Kudu</del>

-<del>You can also set up auto-healing in Kudu, by navigating to Kudu -&gt; Tools -&gt; Support, selecting the application you want to configure, and opening the Mitigate tab:</del>
+<del>You can also set up auto-healing in Kudu, by navigating to Kudu -> Tools -> Support, selecting the application you want to configure, and opening the Mitigate tab:</del>

 ## <del>Diagnostic Tools</del>

 <del>The auto-heal options have now moved into the main Azure portal.
 Navigate to the app service and select “Diagnose and solve problems”.
-This will bring up several options, but auto-heal is found under Diagnostic Tools &gt; Auto Healing.
+This will bring up several options, but auto-heal is found under Diagnostic Tools > Auto Healing.
 The new UI features a wizard for setting up the auto-healing conditions.
 It also allows you to see the configuration in one view, so you don’t need to skip between the trigger and action tabs.</del>

 ## Diagnose and solve problems